getcheck/check/README.md

 We also want to make a fully decentralized message bus for communication between participants.
 Make user-friendly clients for participants.
 Both web and mobile versions.
 Integration with different issuer providers, KYC, etc.

+## Thanks
+Additionally, we would like to thank [Ingo Rübe](https://www.linkedin.com/in/ingo-ruebe-0915068/) for providing solid examples of how to work correctly with verifiable credentials.